va3y/ng-raffle/README.md

 * Optimistic UI.
 The data is saved as you type
 * The session id is stored in a cookie
-* A simple logging service is implemented with a simple api call
+* A simple [logging service](src/app/logging.service.ts) is implemented with a simple api call
+* The form is created dynamically, according to the [schema](api-utils/formSchema.ts)
 * The db is hosted by Planetscale, connection in dev is done via secret env keys
 * The basic backend is done by serverless functions on Vercel